RChutchev/ibio/readme.md

 ### Database

-Database is Mysql or Mariadb
+The database is Mysql or MariaDB

 ### Front-End